emoncms/emoncms/docs/LinuxInstall.md

     cd /var/www/

-Set the permissions of the html directory to be owned by your username:
+Change the owner of the html directory to the current user:

     sudo chown $USER html

+If you get an error message "No such file or directory" you'll need to create the directory,

+    sudo mkdir html

+then change the owner:

+    sudo chown $USER html

-Cd into html directory
+Change into the html directory.

+    sudo mkdir html
     cd html

 Download emoncms using git: